Big ideas meet open dialogue in the birthplace of Canada.

 Award-winning quill artist from Lennox Island (PE)

-1:30 – 2:30 pm: Performance by members of the River Clyde Pageant (for Forum pass holders)
+1:30 – 2:30 pm: Performance by members of the River Clyde Pageant (Forum Pass holders only)

 This panel brings together four doctors from across Canada who will come together to discuss the systemic challenges that affect equitable care, and how the arts can contribute to a more holistic approach to care.
 Join us for an insightful conversation on how we can improve healthcare access and outcomes for all Canadians by bridging disciplines and thinking beyond